10 Black Icons of Accountancy and Finance - Black History Month

 We’re proud to support black talent into the industry and we applaud all the trailblazers listed in this article who paved the way for future generations.

 Searching for diverse, qualified and talented professionals to join your team?
-Get in contact with our specialist accountancy recruitment consultant, Matt Byrne-Fraser on 01772 954200 now.
+Get in contact with our specialist accountancy recruitment consultant, Lauren Bailey, on 01772 954200 now.

 Accountancy jobs